-The validation process of the Nagios regional instances, to replace the old SAM system for the availability/reliability metrics, has not been concluded yet although 14 regions/NGIs are already using it in production (and two more completed the validation).
+The validation process of the Nagios regional instances, to replace the old SAM system for the availability/reliability metrics, has not been concluded yet although seven regions are already using it in production.

 The first regionalized package of the operations portal and dashboard is being tested by three NGIs; its development will continue and improvements are foreseen although the central instance with a regionalized view is not going to be phased out.